 Many students today do not fully understand copyright and intellectual ownership.
 Accustomed to sharing music and other online resources, they do not have experience with traditional scholarly attributions.

 The famous Barack Obama Hope campaign poster is a case in point.
 Artist Shepard Fairey assumed he had the right to alter an Associated Press picture of Obama without the photographer’s permission.
 The case ended up in court.
-If you think this was a clear-cut case of plagiarism, think again: Even the Smithsonian, which purchased Fairey’s poster for its collections, did not initially ask questions about who owned the original picture.
+If you think this was a clear-cut case of plagiarism, think again: Even the Smithsonian, which purchased Fairey’s poster for its collections, didn’t ask Fairey about his source.

 The Chronicle of Higher Education published an excellent article about the problem: Toward a Rational Response to Plagiarism by Rob Jenkins.